 4. Use a clear and consistent layout design

-Typically a yardage book has one page for each hole, a front cover and back cover.
+Typically a yardage book has one page for each hole, a front cover and a back cover.
 Sometimes there might also be a few pages with notes about the course or advertisements about the facility’s restaurant and pro shop.

 For course operators, yardage books are an opportunity to generate revenue both with ad placements and sales of the yardage book itself in the pro shop.
 Just make sure any advertisements placed in the book don’t overwhelm or distract from the important content.